 Emergencies.
 Upon a determination by the Advisory Committee that an emergency situation exists, as defined in Section 54956.6 of the Government Code.

 Need Arising after Posting.
-Upon a determination by a two-thirds (7) vote of the Advisory Council members present or, if less than two-thirds of the members are present, a unanimous vote of the Advisory Committee members present, that there is a need to take immediate action and the need to take action came to the attention of the Advisory Committee or the staff to the Advisory Committee, subsequent to the regular agenda being posted.
+Upon a determination by a two-thirds (7) vote of the Advisory Committeemembers present or, if less than two-thirds of the members are present, a unanimous vote of the Advisory Committee members present, that there is a need to take immediate action and the need to take action came to the attention of the Advisory Committee or the staff to the Advisory Committee, subsequent to the regular agenda being posted.

 Recently Continued Item.
 The item was properly posted for a prior meeting of the Advisory Committee occurring not more than five calendar days prior to the date action is taken on the item, and at the prior meeting the item was continued to the meeting at which action is being taken.